kyleanicholson/learn-programming-notes/css/forms.md

 - **Remove clutter** such as banners and unnecessary navigation that might distract users from filling out the form.
 - **Order the labels logically**, reflecting the natural flow of a conversation.
 For example, wouldn’t it be weird to ask someone their name only after having asked a number of other questions?
 More involved questions should come towards the end of the form.
 - **Group related information**, such as personal details.
 The flow from one set of questions to the next will better resemble a conversation.
 -
 ### Appearance Guidelines
 #### Labels
 * If the purpose of a label is simple to understand, such as to ask for a name or telephone number, then a word or two should suffice.
 But a phrase or sentence might be necessary to eliminate ambiguity.
-* Sentence case is slightly easier — and thus faster — to follow grammatically than title case.
-One thing is for sure: never use all caps, or else the form would look unprofessional and be difficult to scan
+* Sentence case is slightly easier  to follow grammatically than title case.
+Never use all caps, or else the form would look unprofessional and be difficult to scan
 #### Input Fields
 - Provide the appropriate type of input field based on what is being requested.
 Each type of input field has its own characteristics, which users are accustomed to.
 #### Actions
 Primary actions are links and buttons in a form that perform essential “final” functionality, such as “Save” and “Submit.”
 Secondary actions, such as “Back” and “Cancel,” enable users to retract data that they have entered
 	- Use only primary actions where possible.
 If you must include secondary actions, give them less visual weight than primary actions.
 - Avoid generic words such as “Submit” for actions, because they give the impression that the form itself is generic.
 Descriptive words and phrases, such as “Join LinkedIn,” are preferred.
+#### Help
+* Should never need to explain how to fill out a form - if it doesn't look like a form or it's too complicated to fill out, redesigning is the only option.
+Accompanying text should be used only where needed.
+* Show help only where required - could show an icon next to input that the user can click if they need help for that field.
+Can also display help when a user clicks into a specific field.

+#### Messages
+* Error messages should be emphasized through color, prominence (typically at the top of the form or beside the error, large, font, or a combination of these.
+* Success messages encourage user to continue filling out the form - should be prominent but not hinder user from continuing.

+#### Validation
+* Only use where needed - excessive validation frustrates users.
+* Use smart defaults to make form completion faster and more accurate.